 10 Footwear Fitting Tips

-By: National Shoe Retailers Association, Prescription Footwear Association & American Orthopaedic Foot and Ankle Society Public Information Office
+By: National Shoe Retailers Association, Prescription Footwear Association & American Orthopedic Foot and Ankle Society Public Information Office

 - Sizes very among shoe brands and styles.
 Don't select shoes by the size marked inside the shoe.
-Judge the shoe by how it fits your foot.
+Judge the shoe by how it fits.

 - Select a shoe that conforms as nearly as possible to the shape of your foot.

 - Have your feet measured regularly.
-The size of your feet changes as you grow older.
+The size of your feet changes as you age.

 - Have BOTH feet measured.
 Most people have one foot larger than the other.
-Fit to the largest foot.
+Fit to the largest/widest foot.

-- Fit at the end of the day when your feet are largest.
+- If possible fit at the end of the day when your feet are largest.

 - Stand during the fitting process and check that there is adequate space (3/8 inch to 1/2 inch) for your longest toe at the end of each shoe.